NZ First Foundation donations referred to police by Electoral Commission

-NZ First will face a police investigation over failing to declare donations after complaints were made regarding donations to the NZ First Foundation.
+NZ First will face a Serious Fraud Office investigation over failing to declare donations after complaints were made regarding donations to the NZ First Foundation.

 "Based on the information available, we have formed the view that the New Zealand First Foundation has received donations which should have been treated as party donations for the New Zealand First Party," an Electoral Commission spokesperson said this afternoon.